-Although Kataifi Pastry is commonly referred to as Shredded Phyllo Dough, that's not technically accurate.
+Although kataifi pastry is commonly referred to as Shredded Phyllo Dough, that's not technically accurate.
 Unlike phyllo dough (paper-thin sheets of dough) Kataifi pastry is spun and sometimes compared to shredded wheat.

 So, how do you make it at home?
 Easy!
 All you'll need is a large flat pan, a squeeze bottle, and a few simple ingredients.